Breigner01/Dagger-ServerlessCloudAgnostic/README.md

 This package encapsulates calls to gcp to deploy a cloud function so that it is easier to do

 For more details, you can have a look [here](./gcp/README.md)

+## Azure Package

+This package encapsulates calls to Azure and Azure Func core Tool to deploy a cloud function so that it is easier to do.

+For more details, you can have a look [here](./azureServerless/README.md)